DTJF/libpruio/src/doc/_4_examples.md

   instance in IO mode for drawing continuously the sampled analog data from channels AIN-0 to AIN-2 (step 1 to 3) as line grafic with colored lines.
 By default it creates a full screen window without a frame.
-You can customize the window by setting the size as command line option (ie like `./pwm_io 640x100` for width = 640 and hight = 100).
+You can customize the window size by setting the size as command line option (ie. like `./pwm_io 640x100` for width = 640 and hight = 100).

   You can manipulate the frequency and duty cycles of the signals and choose between drawing all inputs or just the manipulated one.